-Nicandra plants are usually grown as half hardy annuals in the garden, though they can be half hardy perennials or hardy annuals.
+Nicandra plants are usually grown as half hardy annuals in the garden.
+They can also be half hardy perennials or hardy annuals.

 Some common names for Nicandra include Apple of Peru and Shoo-fly plant.
-Latin names include Nicandra physalodes.
+Latin names include Nicandra physalodes and Nicandra yacheriana.

 Common Names: Apple of Peru, Shoofly Plant.